orbeon/orbeon-forms-doc/XForms:-Validation.md

 - If the control doesn't have a validation level, no alert is active.
 - If there is a level:
     - If there is a failed required validation, the default alert is active.
+    - Otherwise, if there is a failed data type validation, the default alert is active.
-    - If there are alerts that match specific constraints, those alerts and no others are active.
+    - Otherwise, if there are alerts that match specific failed constraints, those alerts and no others are active.
     - Otherwise, if there are alerts that match the specific level, those alerts and no others are active.
     - Otherwise, if present, the default alert is active.
     - Otherwise, no alert is active.